-Times 10 Books provide practical solutions that busy educators can read today and use tomorrow.
+Times 10 Publications provide practical solutions that busy educators can read today and use tomorrow.

-Elizabeth is writing a book on process-based assessment, to be published by Times 10 Publications in 2022.
+Elizabeth's book on process-based assessment, Hacking Student Learning Habits, published by Times 10 Publications in 2022.
 She is an award-winning writer and teacher and sought-after speaker.
 In 2021, she was named one of 20 of America’s Most Inspiring Educators (The Henry Ford’s Innovation Nation Teacher Innovator Awards).

 She has been published in English Journal, Edutopia, Teachers & Writers Magazine, Azalea: Journal of Korean Literature and Culture (Harvard University), Brevity, Milwaukee Journal Sentinel, Writers Who Care, Ohio Journal of English Language Arts, Wisconsin English Journal, Skinny Poetry Journal, and Gyroscope Review, among others.

 She has presented for the National Council of Teachers of English, Wisconsin State Reading Association, Wisconsin Writers Association, East Asian Studies Center at Indiana University, The Ohio Council of Teachers of English Language Arts, and The Illinois Reading Council, among others.